 Health Care in Romania

 is one of the poorest regions of Romania.
-Isolated rural areas have
+Many isolated rural

-no medical or social support.
-The few doctors have no transport.
+areas have no medical or social support.
+The few doctors have

 support Romanian doctors in several sprawling rural communities,

 providing transport and medical care, plus food and clothing for